 At the very end, Fozzie returns and says, "The movie's over.
 You can go home now, Ma."

 Damsel out of Distress: When Constantine tries to make off with Miss Piggy after their wedding was interrupted by Kermit, she quickly frees herself from her restraints and proceeds to beat the crap out of the impostor.

 Dangerously Genre Savvy: Constantine.
 He correctly assumes Dominic will try to double cross him from the way he voices his displeasure and comes prepared for when he tries to make off with the crown jewels.

 Every Man Has His Price: Turns out Dominic has been greasing the palms of critics and audience attendees alike to fake the success of the world tour and keep the Muppets happy.

-Evil-Detecting Dog: Miss Piggy's dog, Foo-Foo is one of the only ones who could tell that Constantine was Kermit.
-The only other one was Animal, causing Constantine and Dominic to spend the rest of the movie under the impression he's a canine as well.
+Evil-Detecting Dog: Animal is the only one not fooled by Constantine, causing Constantine and Dominic to spend the rest of the movie under the impression he's a canine.